 1. Research the market for Rate of Interest

 Different lenders offer different amounts of loans for different rates of interest.
 Do thorough market research on different banks and their offers.
 Conventional banks usually offer loans at higher rates than traditional Islamic banks such as Emirates Islamic bank personal loan, but the former may offer more flexibility in repayment options.
 Make sure you talk to multiple banks before coming to a decision.
 This will help you get the burden off your shoulders as fast as possible.

 Talk to financial advisors if need be.
 Avoid talking to a representative of a bank for advice, as their advice may tend to be biased.

 2. Know Your Credit History

 If you have borrowed in the past, then there will be a record of your credit history with the bank.
 This is a very effective way of knowing whether or not your loan will be sanctioned to the amount you expect.
 If you missed some deadlines in the past, your credit score would tend to be lower and banks may charge higher interest rates or sanction lower amounts.

 If you’re a first-time borrower, your credit score will be determined by your income, age, background etc. Contact a bank to know your credit if you don’t have any history of borrowing in the past.

 3. Find other options than banks

 In many cases, a bank may not be your only option to procure a loan.
-If you have a solid financial state, you may be eligible for some credit cards such as Citibank credit card and HSBC platinum credit card that would let you get your job done and charge 0% interest for up to a year.
+If you have a solid financial state, you may be eligible for some credit cards such as HSBC platinum credit card, etc. that would let you get your job done and charge 0% interest for up to a year.
 Or if you’re a part of some trading guild, you might be able to borrow money from there for lower interest than what banks offer.